MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Write-Progress.md

     }
     # Increment the $i counter variable which is used to create the progress bar.
     $i = $i+1
+    # Determine the completion percentage
+    $Completed = ($i/$Events.count*100)
     # Use Write-Progress to output a progress bar.
-    # The Activity and Status parameters create the first and second lines of the progress bar heading, respectively.
+    # The Activity and Status parameters create the first and second lines of the progress bar
+    # heading, respectively.
-    Write-Progress -Activity "Searching Events" -Status "Progress:" -PercentComplete ($i/$Events.count*100) } -End {
+    Write-Progress -Activity "Searching Events" -Status "Progress:" -PercentComplete $Completed } -End {
     # Display the matching messages using the out variable.
     $out